Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo caption

-Large scale - large pressure
+Large scale - high pressure

 Photo caption

-Strict control of food input
+Strict control over food inputs.

 Photo caption

-Parents of students at Vo Thi Sau Primary School (Cua Nam Ward) cooperate with the school to check the quality of meals.
+Parents of students at Vo Thi Sau Primary School (Cua Nam Ward) cooperate with the school to check the quality of school meals.

 Shared responsibility